 Administered by Pulaski County Economic Development, the Pulaski County Revolving Loan Fund (RLF) has a balance of more than $90,000 (and growing as current loan repayments build the fund), available to assist existing and start-up businesses to grow when bank financing is either unavailable or insufficient.

 The RLF has two tiers of funding available to potential borrowers.
 Regular loans, valued at $20,000.01 or more, undergo a more rigorous review process conducted by the Regional Development Company.
-Currently, the non-refundable application fee for these loans is $500.
-The application for this loan option can be found here.
-The application checklist can be found here.
 Following the RDC’s review process, applications are reviewed by the full Community Development Commission and then either rejected, returned for more information, or recommended to the Pulaski County Board of Commissioners for final approval.

-Please contact PCED to discuss your project before submitting an application for any level of RLF funding.
+Please contact PCED to discuss your project before submitting an application.

 Regional Development Company